-Dr. Campbell offers the full range of hearing device technology from standard products to the most advanced devices available anywhere.
-All of her products:
+We offer the full range of hearing device technology from standard products to the most advanced devices available anywhere.
+All of our products:

 - Preserve the important details of speech